-SBSA 366 Popular Culture in South Asia: Film and Beyond (3) [S]
+SBSA 366 Popular Culture in South Asia: Film and Beyond (3) [S

 In this course, popular culture is examined - ranging from calendar art, romance fiction, magazines, photographs, music, food, fashion, films, and television - as an important resource for anthropological insights into contemporary social issues and processes.
 Issues such as continuity and transformation of tradition, the impact of imperialism, and the "Indianization" of English are increasingly seen as areas of debate and research.
 Notions of hybridity, diversity, and globalization are addressed.
-Sophomore standing or permission of instructor required for enrollment.
+Sophomore standing or permission of instructor.
 It is recommended that students take SBSA 265 prior to this course.
 Prerequisite: SBSA 101.

-SBSA 368 Technology and Culture
+SBSA 368 Technology and Culture (3) [S]

 This course explores the effect of technology on culture.
-We examine the dynamism between technology, politics and identity in different social contexts.
-Three areas are considered: How biotechnologies challenge definitions of humanness, how information technologies shape identities and how infrastructural technologies reflect political ideologies.
+We examine the dynamism between technology, politics, and identity in different social contexts.
+Three areas are considered: how biotechnologies challenge definitions of humanness, how information technologies shape identities, and how infrastructural technologies reflect political ideologies.

-SBSA 369 Short Course (1 - 3)
+SBSA 369 Short Course (1-3)

 Topic varies by semester.
 Classes are taught by a guest lecturer or lecturers.
-Can be repeated for credit with different topic.
-Permission of instructor required for enrollment.
+Can be repeated for credit with a different topic.
+Permission of instructor.

-SBSA 370 Music of the Arabian Peninsula (3) [K], [S]
+SBSA 370 Music of the Arabian Peninsula (3) [S] [K]

 This course deals with music, dance, and poetic genres of Kuwait and regions of the Arabian Peninsula.
 It includes structural analysis and an examination of the context in which these creative forms exist.
-This course satisfies the general education requirement for Arab Culture.
-Cross-listed with MUSC 370.
-Sophomore standing and permission of instructor required for enrollment.
+This course satisfies the General Education Requirement for Arab Culture.
+Permission of instructor.
+[Cross-listed with MUSC 370]